sagemathinc/cocalc-doc/source/howto/upload.rst

 Here 'large' can mean anything from a few tens of megabytes to several gigabytes, whatever value at which uploads become a problem.
 The threshold may depend on local factors such as speed and quality of your internet connection.

-* As noted above, there is a hard limit of 256 MB for the drag and drop interface.
+* As noted above, there is a hard limit of 5 GB for the drag and drop interface.
 Use fetch or SSH methods above for larger files.

 * Make sure your project has room for the files.
 Check in project Settings (wrench icon) → Project usage and quotas → Disk space.